 To qualify for a Foundation degree (see 1.1.3), the following standard credit requirements apply:

-- This is made up of 120 credits at levels 4 and 5, and students must meet the credit requirements at level 4 before progressing to level 5.
+- This is made up of 120 credits at levels 4 and 5, and students must meet the credit requirements at level 4 (see point below) before progressing to level 5;

 - 120 credits must be passed at level 5.

-Progression requirements may vary for Foundation degrees delivered through collaborative partnership arrangements, so please check your handbook for the rules which apply to your programme.
+Specific progression requirements may apply to Foundation degrees delivered through collaborative partnership arrangements, so please check the student handbook for any specific rules which apply to your programme.

 If you started your course before 2020-21, entered level 5 or level 6 of a Bachelor’s degree course in September 2020 or level 6 in September 2021, different progression requirements apply– please refer to the UMP regulations.